johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * A spending transaction that removes IOTAs from your spending address.
     * The message field of this transaction will contain a signature.
     * The signature is an encrypted message which must resolve to your spending address when decrypted.
-    * If the message shows your spending address when decrypted the Tangle computers are enabled to execute the transfer of IOTAs as specified in the signed transaction bundle.
+    * If the message shows your spending address when decrypted then the Tangle computers are enabled to execute the transfer of IOTAs as specified in the signed transaction bundle.
   * A second transaction is used to handle a larger signature if security level 2 is used.
     * Everyone seems to use security level 2.
 More about security levels will be covered as we proceed.
   * A third unsigned transaction is used to specify the recipent's address and the amount to send.